 Maria Montessori was an early 20th century Italian physician and educator.
 Her educational methods are popular in both schools and homeschools.
 This student-based approach uses free movement, large blocks of unstructured time, multi-grade classes, combined with interest-based and individualized learning plans.

-Teachers/ Parents indirectly instruct children using tactile physical interaction, and the child is given a variety of activities to choose from.
+Teachers/ Parents indirectly instruct children using tactile physical interaction, and they give the child a variety of activities to choose from.

 - Montessori educators have developed manipulatives for learning and these are often the “curriculum” – how learners interact with the manipulatives being key.